Norbiton: Norbiton today

 Norbiton's housing stock largely consists of large Victorian and Edwardian family houses, plus small localised brownfield redevelopments of 1960s, 1980s and modern flats.
-It contains more council and social housing than most other areas of Kingston – one of the largest such sites, the Cambridge Road estate, was used as a fictional council estate in TV drama The Bill, as well as the BBC sitcom Some Girls.
+It contains more council and social housing than most other areas of Kingston – one of the largest such sites, the Cambridge Road estate, was used as a fictional council estate in TV drama The Bill, as well as the BBC sitcom Some Girls and Goodbye Charlie Bright, a film by Nick Love.
 In 2020 plans were agreed to regenerate the Cambridge Road estate, including demolishing 865 existing homes and building 2,170 new ones.
 Homes on the renewed estate will obtain heating by a process that turns treated sewage into clean energy, the first such scheme in England.

 As Norbiton is only 25 minutes by train from Waterloo station, the suburban population includes a large concentration of London commuters.
 Norbiton railway station was used as a location for the British sitcom The Fall and Rise of Reginald Perrin.
 The headquarters of the Fire Brigades Union is located close to the station, on Coombe Road.

 Kingsmeadow football stadium in Norbiton was bought by Chelsea FC in 2016 and has been used for the home matches of Chelsea F.C.
 Women since 2017.
 It was previously used as a home ground by Kingstonian F.C.
 (1989–2017) and by AFC Wimbledon (2002–20).

 In the 2018 Kingston borough elections, both council seats in Norbiton ward were gained by the Liberal Democrats from Labour, leaving Labour with no seats on the council.